Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 Vegetables and fruits: pros and cons

-Potatoes are given boiled, in small quantities.
+Boiled potatoes are given in small quantities.

 You can't give onions.

-Useful Supplements
+Healthy Supplements

-For the healthy development of the body of mustachioed babies, they need to consume eggshells, crushed in a coffee grinder, every day.
+For the healthy development of the body of mustachioed babies, they need to consume eggshells crushed in a coffee grinder every day.

 Dry food for kittens

-Prohibited foods for a kitten
+Prohibited foods for kittens

-• harmful to any cat breeds.
+• Harmful for all cat breeds.

-• Onions for cats are very toxic
+• Onions are very toxic for cats.

 • Low-grade dry food, canned food - all this is very harmful food for kittens and adult cats.

-• Sweets and snacks are prohibited.
+• Sweets and baked goods are prohibited.

 Conclusion